QUESTIONS AND ANSWERS

 Where are you located?

 Our bakery has been located in Davis, California since 1986.
 Davis is a proudly quirky city, famous for bikes, solar homes, toads, its farmers market, progressivism, and its university (among other things).
-We do not, however, have a retail storefront; you can only buy our products at these Northern California farmers markets, via Farm Fresh to You, and by mail order via this website (products).
+We do not, however, have a retail storefront (we’re opening one soon!).
+Our products are available at these Northern California farmers markets, via Farm Fresh to You, and by mail order via this website (products).
 Visits to our bakery are by appointment only.